gwygonik/Wygonium-Info/README.md

 The beauty of this project's journey is that this elaborate process unfolded in a garage, powered by common maker tools, a handful of YouTube videos, and the wealth of knowledge within the online community.
 It echoes a sentiment I shared in a talk I gave at SXSWi almost 12 years ago: there has never been a better time to turn ideas into reality!
 The power to create, innovate, and shape the future is within reach, even in the most unassuming spaces.

+## Audio Demos (with video)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/n8TZCEXR_Vg?si=F-DSQLmDkzGVfck9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## The Devices

-Click a component to learn more.
+Click a device to see more videos, pictures, and info about it.

 <table align="center">
     <tr>